ryansobol/rack-bouncer/README.md

     use Rack::Bouncer, :redirect => "http://slashdot.org", :minimum_ie => 6.0

+You can even specify a set of safe paths:

+    use Rack::Bouncer, :safe_paths => ["/assets", "/images", "/stylesheets", "/javascripts", "/feedback"]

+*NOTE:* By default, the above paths are safe already.

 ## acknowledgments

 Thanks to [juliocesar](http://github.com/juliocesar), [sant0sk1](http://github.com/sant0sk1), [wjessop](http://github.com/wjessop), and [robomc](https://github.com/robomc) for their contributions to Rack::NoIE6.